MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ConvertDisclaimerWrapperToEml
-!!!
-Exchange Server 2010

-The ConvertDisclaimerWrapperToEml parameter specifies whether the original message will be added as a TNEF attachment or a regular EML attachment to a disclaimer when all of the following are true:

-- Message is sent to an external user.

-- The sender has signed the message.

-- The message is processed by a Transport rule that adds a disclaimer.

-When a Transport rule that adds disclaimers to outbound messages encounters a message signed by the sender, the Transport rule can't add the disclaimer directly to the message.
-As a result, the disclaimer is sent to the intended recipient with the original message as an attachment.
-If you set this parameter to $true, the original message is sent as an EML attachment.
-Otherwise, it is sent as a TNEF attachment.
-The default value is $false.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The ConvertDisclaimerWrapperToEml parameter specifies whether the original message will be added as a TNEF attachment or a regular EML attachment to a disclaimer when all of the following are true:

 - Message is sent to an external user.